 During your four-year MEng course, there are 3 sets of examinations.
-You have already sat your Preliminary examinations at the end of your first year.
+You have already passed your Preliminary examinations at the end of your first year.
 The Final Examinations are in two parts, Part I at the end of the third year and Part II at the end of the fourth year.
 Normally, you must achieve an overall average of at least 50% AND be considered capable of being awarded an honours degree after Part I in order to be allowed to enter Part II.
 The degree classification is based on the combined results of Part I and Part II.

-19.1 Final examinations for M.Eng
+19.1.
+Final examinations for M.Eng

 Part I of the MEng programme consists of four general papers based on the four core subject areas, and two papers based on the third year Options.
 Each paper is of three hours duration.
-In addition, the marks for practicals, industrial visit reports, Engineering and Society coursework, the Characterisation of Materials or Modelling of Materials module, and the Team Design Project are all taken into account (Table 8).
-To achieve Honours in Part I it is necessary to obtain a minimum mark of 40% averaged over all elements of assessment for Part I, AND obtain a minimum mark of 40% in each of at least four of the six written papers sat in Trinity term, AND satisfy the coursework requirement as detailed in the Examination Regulations 2018.
+In addition, the marks for practicals, industrial visit and talks reports, Entrepreneurship coursework, the Introduction to Modelling for Materials module, the Team Design Project, and either the Characterisation of Materials or Atomistic Modelling module are all taken into account (Table 7).
+To achieve Honours in Part I it is necessary to obtain a minimum mark of 40% averaged over all elements of assessment for Part I, AND obtain a minimum mark of 40% in each of at least four of the six written papers sat in Trinity term, AND satisfy the coursework requirement as detailed in the Examination Regulations 2021.

 Marks in Part II of the MEng programme are awarded for the thesis.
 There is an oral examination based on the thesis.
-Table 8 shows the total number of marks allocated to different components of the examination.
+Table 7 shows the total number of marks allocated to different components of the examination.
 The examiners have the power to vary the number of marks, but you will be told of any change in the marking schemes shown.